zannloo/tp/docs/DeveloperGuide.md

     - Test case: `mark a`<br>
       Expected: No task would be marked, an error will be shown.

-    - Other incorrect `mark` commands to try: `mark -2`, `mark x` (Where x is positive integer which is less than current task size)<br>
+    - Other incorrect `mark` commands to try: `mark \-2`, `mark x` (Where x is positive integer which is greater than current task size)<br>
       Expected: No task would be marked, an error message indicating that the index given is invalid.

 ### Un-mark a completed task

-- Un-marks a specified task as done for a student or group
+- Un-marks a specified task for a student or group

     - Prerequisites: The display panel is showing the task list of the specified student or group.<br>
       This can be achieved by using the `cat` command alongside the path to the desired student/group to display their task list.